cable8mm/xeed/README.md

 Utilize migration files for all database field types by referring to the following location `resources/tests` these files are saved in the specified folder.

+🔥 SQLite does not yet support the `SET` and `ENUM` field types, so the corresponding lines are commented out.
+If you are using MySQL, you will need to uncomment the following line.

 ```php
 Schema::create('xeeds', function (Blueprint $table) {
     $table->id();